 - Due to a break in the data series, data from Canadian Venture Capital and Private Equity Association (CVCA) used for this measure are now only available starting in 2013.
 As VC funding is volatile, we wanted to maintain a multi-year average.
 However, a five-year average was too long to establish a baseline given this new, shorter time-series.
 Thus, the indicator was changed from a five-year average to a three-year average.

 - The baseline was adjusted to the three-year average from 2013 to 2015.
-The current actual is the latest available three-year average from 2016-2018.
+The current actual is the latest available three-year average from 2018 to 2020.